Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 30S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.50 degrees Kelvin in August 2025, compared to 0.52 in July 2025.
+In land locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.44 degrees Kelvin in November 2025, compared to 0.51 in the previous month.

 History.
-Here’s a quick look at a few statistics we calculated on the whole sample: the anomaly averaged -0.29 degrees Kelvin; it recorded a bottom of -1.32 in February 1917; it hit a maximum of 1.02 in February 2024.
+Here are some statistics computed on the full sample: the anomaly recorded a bottom of -1.32 degrees Kelvin in February 1917; it peaked at 1.03 in February 2024; it averaged -0.30.

 Latest values